All Episodes

 This is a much bigger issue than just Republican or Democrat.

-It really comes down to folks on the Democrat and Republican side who don't like the fact that government's growing like topsy, and as a result, they and there's there's very little that they can do.
+It really comes down to folks on the Democrat and Republican side who don't like the fact that government's growing like Topsy.

-They know if they vote for a Republican, they'll get the status quo, big Lyndon Johnson type growth rates.
+They know if they vote for a Republican, they'll get the status quo, big Lyndon Johnson-type growth rates.

 What's a small government conservative to do?

-And that's really gonna be the question.
+And that's really going to be the question.

-They might just stay home, and that might jeopardize I think the GOP's congressional majority.
+They might just stay home, and that might jeopardize, I think, the GOP's congressional majority.

 Harry, your turn from Potsdown PA on the Rush Limbaugh program.